OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Advanced/Cross-Compile.md

 Ok, now we need to setup the build system so that it's configured for the Omega2 and Omega2+.

 > Since you're using the Onion-customized build system, this part will already be done and you can skip down to the Compilation step.
-We've left the instructions here in case you're using the original LEDE build system.
+We've left the instructions here in case you're using the original OpenWRT build system.

 Go into the `source` directory and start the build system menu: